markhuot/craftql/README.md

 ## Running the CLI server

 _CraftQL_ ships with a PHP-native web server.
-When running _CraftQL_ through the built-in web server the bootstrapping process will only happen during the initial start up.
-This has the potential to greatly speed up responses times since Craft will persist state between requests.
+When running _CraftQL_ through the provided web server the bootstrapping process will only happen during the initial start up.
+This has the potential to greatly speed up responses times since PHP will persist state between requests.
 In general, I have seen performance improvements of 5x (500ms to <100ms).

 Caution: this can also create unintended side effects since Craft is not natively built to run this way.
-Do not use this in production.
+Do not use this in production it could lead to memory leaks, server fires, and IT pager notifications :).

 ```
 php craft craftql/server